 For this curved section, most of it will follow the same procedure as the large, straight portion that I just finished.

 I followed those steps, adding as many whole pavers as I could.
-You can already see that my front sidewalk is not square with the driveway, so there is an angled gap up here.
+And with the cutest little not-helper to boot!
+You can see that my front sidewalk is not square with the driveway, so there is an angled gap up here.
 It’s ok, though.
 We’ll get to it.

 Using my tile saw, I cut the pavers down to the sizes that I needed for them to fit into the gap between my paver driveway and my front sidewalk.